dotnet-architecture/eShopOnContainers/README.md

 ### Installing and configuring Docker in your development machine

 #### Set needed assigned Memory and CPU to Docker
-In this application (Mid-December 2016 version) we run 3 instances of SQL Server running as containers plus 6 ASP.NET Core apps/services and 1 Redis server all of them running as Docker containers.
-So it's important to set Docker up properly with enough memory RAM and CPU assigned to it or you will get difficult errors when starting the containers with "docker-compose up".
+In this application (January 2017 version) we run 1 instance of SQL Server running as a container plus 6 ASP.NET Core apps/services and 1 Redis server all of them running as Docker containers.
+So, especially because of SQL Server requirements on memory, it is important to set Docker up properly with enough memory RAM and CPU assigned to it or you will get difficult errors when starting the containers with "docker-compose up".
-Once Docker for Windows/Mac is installed in your machine, enter into its Settings and the Advanced menu option so you are able to adjust it to the new values (Memory: Around 7GB and CPU:4) as shown in the image.
+Once Docker for Windows/Mac is installed in your machine, enter into its Settings and the Advanced menu option so you are able to adjust it to the new values (Memory: Around 6GB and CPU:4) as shown in the image.
 Usually you might need a 16GB or 12GB memory machine for this configuration.
 If you have a less powerful machine, you can try with a lower configuration and/or by not starting certain containers like the basket and Redis.
 But if you don't start all the containers, the application will not fully function properly, of course.

 <img src="img/docker_settings.png">